 Riverford Field Kitchen.
 Giles Coren said he had the meal of his life here and I would agree.
 The emphasis is on vegetables with one meat dish.
 Sitting at tables of 8 on wooden benches the food is served family style with dishes arriving at the table for you to help yourself.
 Change of chef during 2012 seems to have made no difference to quality.
 Very reasonably priced for quality of food lunch £23.50 for 2 courses dinner £27.50 for 3 courses.
 Open for lunch every day.
 Not open every evening so call to check.
 Booking essential.
 Highly recommended.

 The Curator Kitchen.
 At last a buzzy interesting very modern Italian venue.
 Small menu but perfect for sharing plates.
 Excellent food with Italian owners who know how to cook.
 Stands out by a mile from the other local restaurants.
 You have to book.
 Open for lunch and dinner.
 Coffee shop downstairs also very good.
 We loved our recent meal here in Nov 2016.I here news that they have opened another floor, which is very noisy.
 If booking ask for the first floor.

 GETTING TO DARTMOUTH.
 If the weather is good it’s a nice gentle stroll down to the ferries.
 The best route is to turn right out of our drive and almost immediately take the next left turn.
 Walk down the road until you reach the head of the creek on your right, there is a path on the left of the creek which follows the water down to the Marina.
 Walk through the marina car park and cross the railway line, turn left and walk through the marina, you will come to another small car park next to the Royal Dart Hotel there is a ramp down to the passenger ferry, this runs back and forth taking about 4 minutes at a cost of £1.50 per person.
 You can also go through the arch turn right for the lower car ferry and travel on this as a foot passenger.
 TAKE THE TORCH PROVIDED IN YOUR ROOM FOR THE RETURN JOURNEY!
 Last ferry times are around 10.45 to 11pm, remember to check.

-If it is wet or you do not fancy a walk drive to the little car park by the Royal Dart Hotel park and take the ferries. (during 2016 work commences on the refurbishment of the Royal Dart and this car park is now unavailable we would suggest using the Marina car park.)
+If it is wet or you do not fancy a walk drive to the little car park by the Royal Dart Hotel park and take the ferries.
+From 2017 there will be evening charges in this car park.
 For the Marina car park drive into the village until you come to the turning circle, turn sharp right as though you were coming back to the house.
 The car park entrance is on your left.
-Pay at the pay station prior to leaving.
-First hour is free.
+Now for 2017 a pay and display, first hour free during the day.